Structure of the Program

 Due to the fact that class attendance is mandatory, participants will have limited time to work on their assignment during the week.
 Therefore, we strongly advise students to start to prepare their essays before the start of the program.
 Please also note that the day immediately after the end of the two intensive courses, there will be no class so that student may use available free time to complete and submit the essays.

 Essay should be drafted in English, should be word-processed and be maximum 2000 words long.
 The texts should be presented in: Times New Roman 11pt font, 1.5 spaced, text justified.
 All academic work should be referenced and cited.
-Deadline for submission of the essays is available at the page Session 2017.
+Deadlines for submission of the essays are available at the page Session 2018.

 By participating in the Academy I.L.L.M program the student is given the chance to have his/her written work selected for publication in a widely acknowledged edition such as the “Academy of European Public Law Series“, a special edition of the “European Review of Public Law“.